RAMP-project/RAMP/README.md

 Please consider that a newer, fully commented and more user friendly version is under development and should be released soon.

-The repository also hosts all the input files used to generate the profiles appearing in the abovementioned study, which may be also used as a reference example.
-To access the code version used for the Journal publication, select the tag "v.0.1-pre".
+The "dhw_national" repository hosts all the input files used to generate the profiles appearing in the conference paper "*Francesco Lombardi, Sylvain Quoilin, Emanuela Colombo, Modelling distributed Power-to-Heat technologies as a flexibility option for smart heat-electricity integration, ECOS Conference 2020"*.

 ## Requirements
 The model is developed in Python 3.6, and requires the following libraries: